-FIGURE 94.
+FIGURE 95.
 2D Perlin noise, 1 octave (left) and 4 octaves (right)

-As Figure 93 and Figure 94 (left) suggest, this gives us a function with very narrow frequency range.
+As Figure 94 and Figure 95 (left) suggest, this gives us a function with very narrow frequency range.
 In order to get a richer, more varied function, we need to combine several noise functions of different density, "octaves".
-Using 4 functions at different density, with lower amplitude for higher frequencies (1/f as before, that is, twice the frequency half the amplitude), we get the result shown to the right in Figure 94.
-As you can see, this results in a fuzziness similar to Figure 92, but the cost is multiple look-ups in the Perlin noise functions, and less precise control over frequency behavior.
+Using 4 functions at different density, with lower amplitude for higher frequencies (1/f as before, that is, twice the frequency half the amplitude), we get the result shown to the right in Figure 95.
+As you can see, this results in a fuzziness similar to Figure 93, but the cost is multiple look-ups in the Perlin noise functions, and less precise control over frequency behavior.
 The closer you want to get to the highly general and flexible FFT solution, the closer you will get in complexity.
 But for simpler cases, when you really want narrow band noise, Perlin noise has a computational advantage.
+But do not forget about Diamond Square, above, which produces results similar to the FFT method.